 From October 2020 to March 2021, PHASE Worldwide delivered a Covid-19 Rapid Response Project in the Far West of Nepal.
 Although this response has now reached its end, health workers and communities in the Far West are now far more prepared for an increase in cases than they were previously.
 The prevention work put in place during the Covid-19 Rapid Response will continue to benefit these communities, with the provisions distributed across the region helping to mitigate the worst effects of this second outbreak.
 PHASE worked with Female Community Health Volunteers, providing them with training on how to mitigate the worst effects of the virus.
 As stated in a recent bmj article, “FCHVs have been at the forefront of successful immunisation campaigns in the past, and, with the proper training, supplies, and support from government and non-governmental organisations, they and other frontline health workers can help bridge the gap between last mile communities and lifesaving treatment such as vaccines.”

-During this response, we took a number of steps to disseminate knowledge of the dangers of the virus, and how people can go about their daily lives without posing a risk to themselves and their communities.
+During our response, we took a number of steps to disseminate knowledge of the dangers of the virus, and how people can go about their daily lives without posing a risk to themselves and their communities.
 In addition, 3,000 Hygiene Kits were distributed amongst vulnerable households and 220 sets of PPE items were given to all 11 PHASE Health Posts.
 This was a crucial process for supporting the healthcare system, as a reduced spread of the virus ultimately means less pressure on struggling health services.